 Why I learn from grandma and not mom

-Below is a video from “Life Of A Native Mom”
+I have included a video below from “Life Of A Native Mom”.

 If you try this recipe at home, please me know and post a picture on her instragram page.